Annenberg School for Communication and Journalism

-The School of Communication offers programs of study leading to a B.A. degree and minors in Communication and the Entertainment Industry, Interactive Media and the Culture of New Technologies, Global Communication, Health Communication, Professional and Managerial Communication, Sports Media Studies, and Communication Law and Media Policy.
+The School of Communication offers programs of study leading to a B.A. degree and minors in Communication and the Entertainment Industry, Communication Technology Practices and Platforms, Global Communication, Health Communication, Media Economics and Entrepreneurship, Professional and Managerial Communication, Sports Media Studies, and Communication Law and Media Policy.
 Many communication majors pursue, with the school’s encouragement, a double major with another discipline or a minor to complement the major.
 Through careful planning, students can complete these options within four years.

 Students must consult with an undergraduate academic adviser at least once each semester to explore course selections within the major, the minor, general education offerings and electives.